Shukno Lanka: Premiere

-In an interview Mithun Chakraborty talked about his character Chinu Nandi– this character gave him an opportunity to retrace his struggling days.
-He told– ".It has taken me back closer to my roots.
+The film has allusions to the works of Ritwik Ghatak and Satyajit Ray, and even the character played by Sabyasachi Chakrabarty has apparent similarities with Ray.
+Mithun Chakraborty spoke about his character Chinu Nandi – this character gave him an opportunity to retrace his struggling days.
+He told "It has taken me back closer to my roots.
 But if you look closely, I, Mithun Chakraborty, have not completely outgrown the Chinu Nandy of Shukno Lanka.
 In a way all of us are bit-role players in the drama of life."

 Awards

 Shukno Lanka won Mithun, the Best Actor award in the Critics category of Star Jalsha Awards 2011 for the year 2010.